KOREFF

 [Refunds]

-- Payments are refundable in case of cancellation up to one day before the screening date.
+- Payments are non-refundable in case of cancellation.

 [Parking]